valentingrigorean/hemswx-map-editor/README.md

 ### Development Guidelines
 - Follow TypeScript best practices
-- Maintain test coverage for utilities
 - Use Preact signals for state management
 - Keep components focused and reusable
 - Follow the existing code style
+- Add comments only when they explain "why", not "what"

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Original single-file editor concept and requirements
 - HemsWX aviation weather service integration
+- Esri ArcGIS Maps SDK for JavaScript
-- Preact and Vite communities for excellent tooling
+- Preact, Vite, and Monaco Editor communities
-- Contributors and testers